Dancing Your Way Through Dussehra

 Along with the grandeur and celebrations on the illuminated streets of Mysore, is the "Bombe Habba" - Doll Festival which is colorful display of dolls made of clay, depicting characters from epic tales, on display in every household.

-Tourists throng to the city during this time mainly to witness the festivities here.
+Tourists throng to the city during this time mainly to witness the festivities here, so book your Mysore tour packages in advance.

 The Rituals along the East and West